Almost exactly three years ago, I read my first Jodi Picoult book.

 I knew from my last Jodi Picoult reading that she’s not afraid of some intense language, and that’s certainly the case here.
 The chapters from Turk’s point of view had a fair amount of swearing and many deeply offensive views on non-white groups.
 Consider yourself warned before you pick it up.

-The audio version is pretty exceptional (I saw after the fact that it won the 2017 Audie Award for a Multi-Voiced Performance and I can’t argue) too, and I remembered again how much I love listening to a book that makes me want to fold laundry.
+The audio version of Small Great Things is pretty exceptional (I saw after the fact that it won the 2017 Audie Award for a Multi-Voiced Performance and I can’t argue) too, and I remembered again how much I love listening to a book that makes me want to fold laundry.

 I’ve read several books about racism in American this year, including The Hate U Give and Dreamland Burning, and this one addressed some really interesting issues, particularly how white Americans think about and deal with racism (especially those of us who, like Kennedy, want to think we aren’t racist and “don’t even see color.”).